demisto/content/Packs/Veeam/README.md

 - Multiple data source support.

 ***Information:***\
-To leverage the Cortex XSIAM Monitoring Dashboards and data processing, you can download and manually import the templates from your [my.veeam.com](https://my.veeam.com/) account by navigating to "Products -> Additional Downloads -> Third-party Integration".
-It will become fully available as part of the marketplace pack after pending Cortex XSIAM platform updates have been implemented.
+The Monitoring Dashboards and data processing will become available at the marketplace after pending Cortex XSIAM platform updates have been implemented.
+To manually download and import the dashboards, reports, and correlation rules please follow [this](https://www.veeam.com/download_add_packs/vmware-esx-backup/palo-alto-xsiam-monitoring/) link.

 ### Automation:
 Using the data available in Palo Alto Networks Cortex XSIAM you can leverage built-in Veeam playbooks such as: